marekvonrogall/BeookSolutions/README.md

 # Beook Solutions

 ## Purpose
 This application is used to add a new toolbar item to "[Beook](https://beook.ch/)", a digital learning platform.
-When you press the button, the sample solution for the current task is displayed.
+When you press the button, the sample solution for the current exercise is displayed.
-This is useful if you get stuck on a task or are studying for an exam and therefore want to look at the solutions.
+This is useful if you get stuck on a exercise or are studying for an exam and therefore want to look at the solutions.
 However, I don't recommend using this tool to skip the learning process by copying from the solutions.

 ## Requirements